raspberrypi/style-guide/style-guide.md

 *   Microsoft .Net – Microsoft's trademark guidelines say that *Microsoft* should precede the *.Net* brand name in the first instance of use.
 Because the full stop can create confusion, insert *Microsoft* before *.Net* if it occurs at the start of a sentence.
 Better still, never use the term at all.
 *   Microsoft Windows – see *Windows*
 *   mike – short form of microphone (mic also acceptable)
 *   million – use numerals and a space with *million*.
 Don't hyphenate the numeral and *million*, even before a noun.
 If you're forming a compound adjective, use a hyphen between the numeral and *million*.
-So: *4 million Raspberry Pis, a £4 million budget, a 4-million-year schedule.*
+So: *40 million Raspberry Pis, a £4 million budget, a 4-million-year schedule.*
 *   min. – abbreviation for minute; use only where space is at a premium, and note full stop.
 *   miniSD – lower-case unless at the start of a sentence/bullet point
 *   mini USB
 *   mips – million instructions per second.
 No space between number and mips.
 *   ml – millilitre(s).
-Use a space between the number and ml.
+No space between the number and ml.
 *   mm – millimetre(s).
-Use a space between the number and mm.
+No space between the number and mm.
-*   mobile – acceptable as a noun when it's a short form of *mobile phone*
+*   mobile – acceptable as a noun when it's a short form of *mobile phone*, but try not to make a habit of it
 *   money-can't-buy prizes
 *   moon – lower case, whether referring to *the moon* or other moons. *Mercury does not have a moon.*
 *   mouse – plural mice even when talking about computer peripherals
 *   mouseover, mouse over – do not use.
 Use *roll* or *move your mouse cursor over*, or an equivalent.
 *   MP3 – abbreviation for MPEG-1 Audio Layer 3.
 *   MPEG – Moving Picture Experts Group.
 Also refers to a compression methodology whose standards are set by this group.
 *   mpg – miles per gallon.
-Use a space between the number and mpg.
+No space between the number and mpg.
 *   mph – miles per hour.
-Use a space between the number an mph.
+No space between the number and mph.
 *   MS-DOS – Microsoft Disk Operating System.
 Trademark for a Microsoft operating system from the DOS family.
 See *DOS*.
 *   multi- – do not hyphenate words with this prefix unless the root word starts with an i or a capital letter. *Multiplayer, multicolour, multi-industry.*